-Sky maps or star charts help you find celestial bodies with the naked eye.
-They point to where the planets and constellation sit in the sky at a given date and time.
-The come digitally as apps on your mobile device or software with your telescope.
-The manual finder charts, such as planispheres, are useful when you don’t have (or want) access to digital means.
-Here are some tips on using them.
+Sky maps or star charts point to where the planets and constellation sit in the sky at a given date and time.
+While sky map apps on your mobile device are useful, the manual types, finder charts, planispheres, or the like, are best for a few reasons.
+This article covers why plus tips on using star charts for beginners learning about astronomy.

 A planisphere helps you identify stars and constellations visible on any given night.
 It is a manual tool that is hand-held.
 Diagrammatically it shows the planets and constellations with emphasis on the brighter stars.